GroupEat/groupeat-api/workbench/groupeat/customers/docs/api/main.md

 + Response 403

          {
-             "message": "Email should correspond to a Saclay campus account.", "status_code": 403
+             "message": "E-mail should correspond to a Saclay campus account.", "status_code": 403
          }